 If a loved one is victimized by a web-based scammer, he or she (or a third party) can register a claim through the Internet Crime Complaint Center here.

-Considering that isolation is an integral element in the possibility of an older adult being scammed, one action you can take today to help take care of a lonely senior family member is to partner with Compassionate Nursing Service, the respite care St. Louis leaders.
+Considering that isolation is an integral element in the possibility of an older adult being scammed, one action you can take today to help take care of a lonely senior family member is to partner with Compassionate Nursing Service, the senior care St. Louis leaders.
 Our reliable in-home caregivers provide friendly companionship to enhance socialization, transportation to fun activities and excursions, and many more services that enable older adults to live and thrive safely at home.

 Help those you love remain safe from internet scams; email or call Compassionate Nursing Service’s in-home care professionals at 314-432-4312.